rokubop/talon-ui-elements/README.md

 actions.user.ui_elements_hide(my_ui)
 actions.user.ui_elements_hide_all()
 ```

+## Elements
+- `screen` - The root element.
+Basically a div the size of your screen.
+- `div` - Standard container element.
+- `text`
+- `button`
+- `input_text`
+- `state` - global reactive state that rerenders when changed. `state.get`, `state.use`, `state.set`, as well as `actions.user.ui_elements_set_state`
+- `effect` - similar to React's `useEffect`.
+It runs a function when the component mounts or updates, or on state change, and can return a cleanup function.
+- `ref` - Refer to an id in your UI to access values or trigger id specific actions, for example getting an input value.

 ## Box Model
 ui_elements have the same box model as normal HTML, with `padding`, `margin`, `border`, and `width` and `height` and operate under `box-sizing: border-box` assumption, meaning padding and border are included in the width and height.